-There are plenty of stunning container gardening ideas for winter that will give you wonderful scent and color, as well as bring a smile to your face on frosty days.
-Plus, with flowerbeds and borders looking a little bare over the coldest season, using pots is a great way to ensure there is still plenty of interest in your outside space during the months ahead.
+There are plenty of stunning winter garden ideas that will bring a smile to your face on frosty days.
+But one of the best ways to brighten up an outdoor space is to plant some gorgeous containers.
+With flowerbeds and borders looking a little bare over the coldest season, using pots is a great way to ensure there is still plenty of interest in your yard during the months ahead.
 Of course, many winter-flowering plants will provide vital nectar for foraging wildlife too – even more reason for introducing them to your plot.

-Create stunning looks for winter containers with the best plants for winter pots
+Create stunning looks for cold-season containers with the best winter plants for pots

-Want to ensure your winter garden planter ideas are packed with color, scent and interest throughout the colder weather?
-Our edit of the best plants for winter pots is the best place to start.
+Want to ensure your winter container gardening ideas are packed with color, scent and interest throughout the colder weather?
+Our edit of the best winter plants for pots is the perfect place to start.

 1. Winter irises

 With their elegant structure and jewel-like tones, irises will brighten any patio or doorstep when winter rolls around.
 The team at Amateur Gardening suggest 'Harmony' – a stunning bloom with rich purple-blue flowers and a golden band on the fall, which flowers between January and February.